keitaroinc/ckanext-bulkupload/README.md

 # ckanext-bulkupload

-CKAN extension for bulk upload of resources.
+CKAN extension for custom form Dataset creation.
-The extension is customazed for Xcaret Open data portal.
+The extension is customazed for Vix data portal.

 ## Requirements